 Work-based learning and participatory learning

 Example 1: Reading through and discussing your Trust’s policies and procedures with a colleague can be counted as participatory learning – just remember to record it in your log

 Example 2: Get involved in a teaching session when a rep comes to your workplace to demonstrate or implement new equipment or procedures

 - Organising journal clubs or other specialist groups

-- Maintaining or developing specialist skills (for example, musical skills)
+- Maintaining or developing specialist skills – e.g. cannulation or administration of chemotherapy

-Example 4: volunteer to spend time with new members of the team to show them the ropes and log the hours you spend doing so.
+Example 4: Volunteer to be shadowed by new team members to show them the ropes and log the hours you spend doing so

 Formal / educational